Sexually Transmitted Disease (STD) Treatment In Delhi

 2) Vaccination: Vaccination is available for some sexually transmitted diseases such as HPV infection.

 3) Single uninfected partner: Always indulge in sexual intercourse with a single uninfected partner.
-More the number of sexual partners, higher the risk of contracting STDs.
+More the number of sexual partners, the higher the risk of contracting STDs.

 4) Protected Sex: Protective measures such as condoms should be used during sexual intercourse.